News Values in Journalism Definition Types and Examples

 Lead 1 KUALA LUMPUR, July 26-The illegal gambling activities that have seemed ‘silent’ in recent months in public business premises are still happening in exclusive places, including luxury bungalows, condominiums, and private clubs.

 Lead 2 President of the Malaysian Consumer Protection Association, Datuk Mohd.
-Firdaus Abdullah said the activity was difficult to detect by the authorities because it used a secure location and only involved invitations.
+Firdaus Abdullah said the activity was strenuous for authorities to detect because it used a secure location and involved only invitations.

 5. Citation Lead

-A citation lead in journalism involves opening an article with a direct quote or reference from a credible source, providing immediate context or authority to the story.
-Statement from the sources (talk/seminar/press conference).
-I am starting with the "symbol.
+A citation lead in journalism involves opening an article with a direct quote or reference from a credible source, providing immediate context or authority to the story, and a or a statement from the source (talk/seminar/press conference).
+I am starting with the “symbol.
 For example, the lead begins with a quotation mark.
 It is a unique type of news lead writing style in journalism.

 Here’s an original example of a citation lead: